oswaldobapvicjr/performetrics/README.md

     import net.obvj.performetrics.Stopwatch;
     ```

-2. Create a stopwatch and start it:
+2. Create a default stopwatch and start it:

     ```java
     Stopwatch sw = new Stopwatch();
     sw.start();
     ```

-    > **Note:** A stopwatch with all available counters will be created by default.
-To specify which counters shall be maintained, use the overloaded constructor `Stopwatch(Type... types)`.

-    > **Hint:** Alternatively, the factory methods `Stopwatch.createStarted()` and `Stopwatch.createStarted(Type... types)` may create a started stopwatch for convenience.
+    > **Note:** A single call to the factory method `Stopwatch.createStarted()` may create a started stopwatch for convenience.

-3. Execute the the code to be profiled and then stop the counters:
+3. Execute the the code to be profiled and then stop the counters (optional):

     ```java
     sw.stop();